Skip to content

 Organise Your Workstations

-With well organised workstations, warehouse staff can perform their tasks without the risk and nuisance associated with unnecessary clutter.
+With well organised workstations, an experienced team of warehouse staff can perform their tasks without the risk and nuisance associated with unnecessary clutter.
 You can use a Lean strategy called the 5S method to do this.
 It involves five steps: sort, set in order, shine, standardise and sustain.
 These measures are designed to keep clutter at bay, reduce errors and improve safety.

 Take a Strategic Approach to Warehouse Efficiency